-Individuals may temporarily or permanently lack the capacity to make some or all health care decisions.
-This lack of capacity may not be global and the individual should always be assisted in making those decisions which they can and in participating in all other decisions as much as they are able.
-When an individual has been determined to lack capacity to make health care decisions and does not have an advance directive such as a "Living Will," or a health care power of attorney, a surrogate decision-maker should be identified to make these decisions, whenever possible before a crisis arises.
-People who have such authority under state laws include the parent of a minor child, the guardian/conservator of an incapacitated adult, or surrogate decision-makers designated under a health care consent law.
+When an individual has been determined to lack capacity to make health care decisions and does not have an advance directive such as a "living will," or a health care power of attorney, a surrogate decision maker should be identified to make these decisions, preferably before a crisis arises.
+If no surrogate has been appointed in advance, state law determines who will serve as the default surrogate decision maker.
+Generally, default surrogate authority under state laws includes the parent of a minor child, the guardian/conservator of an adult, or surrogate decision-makers designated under the state's health care consent law.

 All decision-making by a surrogate decision-maker should be consistent with the principles expressed in the sections above regarding health care and informed consent.
 Surrogate decision-makers must follow the expressed wishes of the individual.
 When the individual's wishes are not knowable, the surrogate must follow the person's probable wishes, taking into account the person's known values, and, as a fall back, act in the person's best interests.

-In decisions involving the refusal of medical treatments, or nutrition and hydration, when such refusal will result in the death of the individual, the legal authority of the surrogate decision-maker should be limited to those situations in which all three of the following conditions exist: (1) the person's condition is terminal, (2) death is imminent, and (3) any continuation or provision of treatment, nutrition and/or hydration would only serve to prolong dying.
-However, in such situations, people with I/DD must be provided appropriate palliative care, including medical treatment to relieve pain, sustenance as medically indicated, and care designed to relieve isolation, fear, and physical discomfort.
+In decisions involving the refusal of medical treatments, or nutrition and hydration, when that refusal will result in the individual's death, the legal authority of the surrogate decision-maker should be limited to only those situations in which all three of the following conditions exist: (1) the person's condition is terminal, (2) death is imminent, and (3) any continuation or provision of treatment, nutrition and/or hydration would only serve to prolong dying.
+However, in such situations, people with IDD must be provided appropriate palliative care, including medical treatment to relieve pain, sustenance as medically indicated, and care designed to relieve isolation, fear, and physical discomfort.